 Instructions

-Wash and peel taro.
-Sprinkle salt over it, rub with your hands to remove the sliminess, and then rinse under running water.
-If the taro pieces are larger than bite-sized, cut them into 2 to 4 bite-sized pieces each.
+Wash and peel the taro.
+Sprinkle salt over it, rub it with your hands to reduce the sliminess, then rinse under running water.
+(If the taro you are using is too large to be bite-sized, feel free to cut it in half or into quarters, depending on your preference.)

 Remove the otoshi-buta, then add soy sauce.
-Continue simmering for 5 minutes, occasionally flipping the taro.
+Continue simmering, uncovered, for 5 minutes over medium-low heat, occasionally turning the taro.

-Add mirin and continue simmering for a few more minutes, occasionally flipping the taro.
+Add mirin and continue simmering for a few more minutes, occasionally turning the taro.

 Notes